SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

 This will generate a `ui5.yaml` file in the app root directory, which is essential for using UI5 Tooling with our project.
 &nbsp;

-To start the web server, ecexcute the following command:
+To start the web server, execute the following command:

 ```sh
 npm start